Ingram leads Pelicans past Suns 124-121

 TIP-INS

-Pelicans: Redick scored 14 points in the first quarter. … C Jahlil Okafor missed his fifth straight game because of a sprained left ankle. … F Derrick Favors was held out with back spasms for the third straight game, and G Josh Hart also didn’t play due to a sprained ankle.
+Pelicans: C Jahlil Okafor missed his fifth straight game because of a sprained left ankle. … F Derrick Favors was held out with back spasms for the third straight game, and G Josh Hart also didn’t play due to a sprained ankle.

-Suns: Booker didn’t reach the 20-point mark in a game for just the second time this season. … Baynes missed his second straight game with a hip flexor strain.
+Suns: Baynes missed his second straight game with a hip flexor strain.
 He was replaced in the lineup by Frank Kaminsky, who scored 14 points. … G Tyler Johnson got his first start of the season with Rubio out with back spasms.

 UP NEXT